 A US biotechnology companyGilead Sciences has formalized an agreement with China to conduct clinical trials on Remdesivir.

-Gilead Sciences said Friday that he had provided doses of Remdesivir.
+Gilead Sciences said Friday that it had provided doses of remdesivir.
 It is an experimental antiviral drug.
-The company delivered doses to doctors for the emergency treatment of a small number of patients infected with the new coronavirus.
+The company has delivered the doses to doctors for the emergency treatment of a small number of patients infected with the new coronavirus.

 Gilead, a company based in Foster City, California, has also formalized an agreement with the Chinese authorities to conduct a clinical trial of the Remdesivir drug in patients with coronavirus infection.